NoorGo/AdditionandReplacement/README.md

 # AdditionandReplacement
 Code for the model on addition and replacement of E. coli infections

-You need to install Wolfram Mathematica (We used version 12.1) to run the code.
+This is the code for the calculations when time is set to infinity.

-Three branches yield the codes for prections in 10 years, 50 years and when time is set to infinity.
+It does not matter which file you run first, each file can be run independently.
+The file can be split in sections, run the section in chronological order, otherwise errors will be produced.
+For each mechanism, run the entire file, otherwise incorrect results will be produced.

-Each branch contains a read me file.
+Each mechanisms code contains the neutral code and is then expended with the mechanism.

-Each mechanism has a seperate code file, which you can run to get the results for that mechanism.
+At the end of the code a table is printed containing the results.

-Good luck!
+Enjoy!